Loan & Savings Calculator

 Can I use this for a mortgage?

-You can get a rough estimate, but our dedicated Mortgage Calculator is better suited for home loans as it uses years instead of months for the term, which is more intuitive for 15- and 30-year mortgages.
+You can get a rough estimate, but our dedicated Mortgage Calculator is better suited for home loans — it uses years instead of months for the term, which is more intuitive for 15- and 30-year mortgages.